 Charles was the second son of James I and Anne of Denmark and was born on 19th November 1600.
 As his elder brother Henry Frederick had died Charles succeeded his father in March 1625.
 He was a great patron of the arts but he had trouble with Parliament over financial, political and religious issues.
 The King dissolved Parliament several times and decided to govern without it.
 This was an unpopular move with the people and he eventually fled London and civil war was inevitable.
 The Royalist and Parliamentary (Roundhead) forces met many times from 1642.
 Charles surrendered to the Scots in 1646 and was handed over to Oliver Cromwell's forces and imprisoned on the Isle of Wight and then tried in Westminster Hall.
 On 30th January he was beheaded in Whitehall outside the Banqueting House.

 On 1st May 1625 he married Henrietta Maria, daughter of the King of France, by proxy at Notre Dame and in person at Canterbury the following month.
+Three of their children are buried in a vault in the south aisle of the Abbey's Lady Chapel - Mary Princess of Orange, Charles (born and died 1629) and Anne (1637-1640).
+Their second son succeeded as Charles II (buried in the Stuart vault) and his brother succeeded him as James II.

 Charles I was crowned in Westminster Abbey on 2nd February 1626.
 Due to religious difficulties his wife was not crowned with him For the first time ever at a coronation the anthem "I was glad" was sung but it would be the last time that the ancient coronation regalia were used as it was melted down or sold by Cromwell's Parliamentarians after Charles was executed.